artie-l/pump-probe-experiment-control/gui/README.md

 The `Choose folder` button has an image linked to it, that is located in the `program_dir/misc` folder.
 ### gui rt lia.py
 This file defines the **`RealTimeLIAValues` class** that creates `LIA Output, R` section in the GUI.
-It is used to display the live valuer of LIA's R channel with a specific delay.
-This LIA polling will automatically stop when the new scan is started.
-While the scan in process, the `Start` button remains uncative.
-During Quick Scan, `Start` button can be used, since no data is transfered from the LIA.
+It is used to display the live reading of LIA's R channel with a specific delay.

 This file initializes a `Frame` that contains the `LabelFrame` with:
 1. Figure to display a Graph.
 2. Button to Start/Stop live LIA reading.
 3. `on_off` function, that deals with Button logic.
 4. `trace` function, to plot the curve.

-`trace` function is called in the `main.py`, within `update` function.
+    * `trace` function is called in the `main.py`, within `update` function.

+The LIA polling will automatically stop when the new scan is started.
+While the scan in process, the `Start` button will remain uncative.
+During Quick Scan, `Start` button can be used, since no data is transfered from the LIA.
 ### gui data graphs.py
 This file defines the **`DataGraphs` class** that creates `Channel X` and `Complementary Info` sections in the GUI.
 It is used to display graphs after each scan made during data acqusition. `Channel X` section equiped with an interactive toolbar, that allows the closer inspection of the `Channel X` plot. `Complementary Info` has two tabs, `Channel Y` and `FFT`. `Channel Y` records the data from Y channel of the LIA, while `FFT` does the Fast Fourier Transform of the **average** signal displayed in the `Channel X`.